Soccer-Brazil held by Ecuador in action-packed World Cup qualifier | Sports-Games

 Soccer-Brazil held by Ecuador in action-packed World Cup qualifier

 The incident-packed clash saw both sides have a player sent off inside the first 20 minutes and Brazil goalkeeper Alisson shown a red card on two occasions only for both to be rescinded after consultation with the Video Assistant referee (VAR).
-Ecuador will feel aggrieved at having a goal chalked off and two penalty awards rescinded by the VAR - including one in second-half stoppage time - but they got just reward for their resilience when Torres headed home from a corner.
+Ecuador had a goal chalked off and two penalty awards rescinded via VAR, including one in second-half stoppage time.

-Five-times world champions Brazil have already qualified for this year's finals in Qatar along with Argentina, who are playing away to Chile later on Thursday.
-Ecuador are third in the 10-nation South American qualifying standings with 24 points from 15 games, seven points ahead of Colombia and Peru, who have a game in hand.
+Five-times world champions Brazil have already qualified for this year's finals in Qatar along with Argentina, who are playing in Chile on Thursday.
+Ecuador are third in the 10-nation South American qualifying standings with 24 points from 15 games.

+Uruguay moved into fourth with 19 points after beating Paraguay 1-0 in Asuncion, Luis Suarez getting the winner five minutes into the second half to give new coach Diego Alonso a winning start.
+The result keeps Uruguay's qualification hopes alive and dealt a heavy blow to Paraguay, who sit second bottom of the table with 13 points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)